Google Search Trends can be fascinating. We’re more open on Google than we are anywhere else.

 The Google Search Trends data is almost like a portrait of our growing panic.
 In March, we generally did our best to follow the instructions, purchasing hand sanitizer, disinfectants, and eventually face masks.
 But as April rolled in and the cases continued to mount, Americans started turning to more and more desperate measures, like buying gadgets that claimed to protect us from 5G radiation.

-Still, the Google Search Trends data suggests that we put a lot more faith in our government that we’re given credit for.
+Still, the Google Search Trends data suggests that we put a lot more faith in our government than we’re given credit for.

 We listened to the CDC when they discouraged us from wearing face masks in March.
 And in April, when they changed their minds, we listened again.